Insurgency in Khyber Pakhtunkhwa: 2006 Madrassah air strike

 On 30 October 2006, United States conducted a deadly missile airstrike on a madrassa in the Bajaur region bordering Afghanistan.
 The strike killed 82 seminary students.
 Long War Journal blamed U.S. for the air strike as only U.S. was able to conduct precision night strikes in the region.

-Sahibzada Haroonur Rashid, MNA from Bajaur Agency, resigned from the National Assembly on Monday to protest against the bombing of a madressah in his constituency.
+Sahibzada Haroonur Rashid, MNA from Bajaur Agency, resigned from the National Assembly on Monday to protest against the bombing of a madrassah in his constituency.

-In retaliation for the attack the militants unsuccessfully fired a series of RPG rockets on the heavily fortified security camp of Governor and Lieutenant-General Jan Aurkzai; though his convey escaped unharmed on 8 November 2006.
+In retaliation for the attack the militants unsuccessfully fired a series of RPG rockets on the heavily fortified security camp of Governor and Lieutenant-General Ali Jan Aurakzai; though his convey escaped unharmed on 8 November 2006.
 The same day, the militants coordinated a successful suicide bomb attack on military base in Dargai, about 100 km north of Peshawar.
 The suicide attack killed nearly 42 Pakistani soldiers and wounding 20 others.
 Military intelligence investigators later testified in media that suicide bombing had a direct link with the air strike.